Thailand: Is royal reform a far-fetched dream? | DW | 28.07.2021

-Intent on shaking up Thailand's current political order, the pro-democracy movement broke a long-standing taboo by openly criticizing the all-powerful and wealthy monarchy.
+Intent on shaking up Thailand's current political order, the pro-democracy movement has broken a long-standing taboo by openly criticizing the all-powerful and wealthy monarchy.

 Thailand's lese majeste law protects the royal family from criticism and carries a penalty of up to 15 years in prison

-The demonstrators — who in recent months have focused their complaints on Prime Minister Prayuth Chan-o-cha's handling of the pandemic as Thailand struggles with surging COVID-19 cases — broke a long-held taboo about publicly discussing and questioning the royal family.
+The demonstrators — who in recent months have focused their complaints on Prime Minister Prayuth Chan-ocha's handling of the pandemic as Thailand struggles with surging COVID-19 cases — have during their protests broken a long-held taboo about publicly discussing and questioning the royal family.

 "The protests seem to have wound down for now but I believe the protesters have achieved a tremendous amount, in terms of making the issue of monarchical reform public," Pavin Chachavalpongpun, a Thai academic and prominent critic of the monarchy living in exile in Japan, told DW.